Captive animal factilities we do not promote

 Captive animal attractions we do not promote

-- Circuses, rodeos and stampedes, bullfighting, canned hunting, walking with lions or other big cats, ostrich riding or dancing bears.
+Circuses, rodeos and stampedes, bullfighting, canned hunting, walking with lions or other big cats, ostrich riding or dancing bears.

-We monitor all the reviews that we receive for any potential animal welfare issues (which sometimes the traveler may not even be aware of).
-We often question our tour operators about their trips, the conservation value of their wildlife vacations and encourage them to increase the educational aspects of wildlife trips.
+We monitor all the reviews that we receive for any potential animal welfare issues, and we often question our tour operators about their trips, the conservation value of their wildlife vacations and encourage them to increase the educational aspects of wildlife trips.

 What you can do

-Read more about Born Free at http://www.bornfree.org.uk/
+Read more about Born Free and Raise The Red Flag here.

 Further readingSee our responsible wildlife vacations

 Volunteer on a wildlife conservation vacation